 If you’ve rejected the Negroni in the past because you don’t like gin, you might want to try The Boulevardier.
 It uses whiskey instead of gin, and the flavor difference is surprising, even with the other ingredients being the same.

 And if you’re wondering what brand of whiskey to use in this one, I’ll say as always: your favorite blended brand will be wonderful.
-Gentleman Jack or regular Jack, Maker’s Mark, Wild Turkey – they’re all great choices.
+Knob Creek, Jack Daniels Tennessee Rye, and Pikesville Rye are all great choices.
 The sweet and slightly bitter notes from Campari and vermouth are going to influence the flavor significantly anyway.

 The Boulevardier Drink Recipe

 The Boulevardier drink recipe is a lot like the Negroni, except for one important detail.
 It uses rye whiskey instead of gin, and the flavor difference is surprising.

 - 1 1/2 ounces rye whiskey